ictnlp/Auto-RAG/README.md

 - Download indexes and corpus

 We used the following dump version: https://archive.org/download/enwiki-20181220/enwiki-20181220-pages-articles.xml.bz2.
-Please follow the [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/process-wiki.md) to index it.
+Please follow the [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/blob/main/docs/process-wiki.md) to process and index it.

 ## Model deployment